w.clusters: Clusters

 latest = w.clusters.select_spark_version(latest=True, long_term_support=True)

-cluster_name = f'sdk-{time.time_ns()}'
+cluster_name = f"sdk-{time.time_ns()}"

-other_owner = w.users.create(user_name=f'sdk-{time.time_ns()}@example.com')
+other_owner = w.users.create(user_name=f"sdk-{time.time_ns()}@example.com")

-clstr = w.clusters.create(cluster_name=cluster_name,
+clstr = w.clusters.create(

 spark_version=latest,